Skip to main content

 About

-The COVID-19 rapid antigen test offers a user-friendly testing solution designed for individuals to selfadminister and interpret results without professional assistance.
-With a streamlined process and fast results, it supports proactive health monitoring at home.
+INDICAID's COVID-19 rapid antigen test is designed for easy self-administration and result interpretation without professional assistance.
+With a streamlined process and rapid results, it supports proactive health monitoring at home.

 INDICAID COVID-19 Antigen Rapid At-Home Test is an easy way to detect SARS-CoV-2 nucleocapsid protein antigen.
-It only takes 4 steps and about 20 minutes to complete the test.
-The test is non-invasive.
+The test requires just 4 simple steps and delivers results in about 20 minutes.
+It is noninvasive and easy to use.

-Send patients home with a sufficient self-testing supply for continued at-home monitoring.
+Provide patients with self-testing supplies for continued at-home monitoring.

-Convenient for your employees to test at-home quickly and easily, with rapid and accurate results.
+Enable employees to test at home quickly and accurately with rapid results.

-Help customers get fast, accurat results with at-home, DIY testing.
+Offer customers fast, reliable results with convenient at-home testing.

 View our Omicron Statement Update